Alejogb1/job-board/blog-data/why-do-i-get-an-indexerror-with-a-tensor-of-dimension-3.md

 id: "why-do-i-get-an-indexerror-with-a-tensor-of-dimension-3"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 A three-dimensional tensor and an `IndexError`, that’s a combination I've certainly bumped into more than a few times throughout my years working with machine learning models.
-It's usually not a problem with the tensor *itself*, but rather how you’re trying to access its elements.
+It's usually not a problem with the tensor _itself_, but rather how you’re trying to access its elements.
 Let me lay it out, drawing on a few past debugging sessions that come to mind.

 An `IndexError` generally surfaces when you attempt to access an element in a sequence (like a list, a numpy array, or, in this case, a tensor) using an index that falls outside the valid range of indices for that sequence.
 With a three-dimensional tensor, this means you're specifying either too many or too few indices, or using indices that exceed the size of one or more of the tensor's dimensions.
 It's crucial to grasp the shape and layout of your tensor.
 A three-dimensional tensor is fundamentally a collection of matrices, visualized conceptually as a cube.
-Think of it as rows, columns, and then *stacks* of those matrices forming a third dimension.
+Think of it as rows, columns, and then _stacks_ of those matrices forming a third dimension.

 Let's say we have a tensor `my_tensor`, shaped as `(depth, height, width)`, also commonly called `(channels, height, width)` when dealing with image data.
 When you're indexing, you're effectively traversing through these dimensions one by one. `my_tensor[i]` accesses the `i`-th matrix, `my_tensor[i, j]` then accesses the `j`-th row of that matrix, and finally, `my_tensor[i, j, k]` accesses the element at column `k` of that row.
 The valid range for `i` is from 0 up to `depth - 1`, for `j` it’s from 0 to `height - 1`, and for `k`, it’s from 0 to `width - 1`.
 Go beyond any of these bounds, and you get the dreaded `IndexError`.

-The common culprits causing this error that I've seen fall into three buckets: specifying too *few* indices, specifying too *many* indices, and using an index that's simply out-of-bounds.
+The common culprits causing this error that I've seen fall into three buckets: specifying too _few_ indices, specifying too _many_ indices, and using an index that's simply out-of-bounds.

 Let me show you, using examples in python with `torch` (PyTorch) as a popular tensor library for demonstration: